 - Be patient

-Information and advice on how to talk to your child about pornography is available from the Classification Office:
+Information and advice on how to talk to your child about pornography is available from the Classification Office, The Light Project and Netsafe:

 - Advice on how to talk to your child about porn(external link)

-- Talking with young people about pornography (PDF, 129KB)(external link)
+- How to talk with young people about porn(external link)

 If you are worried about your child, these organisations can help: